 - Don't be distracted by how well others are doing.
 Medicine is a competitive subject to study.
 Your fellow students will be some of the brightest in the country so you may find it's not as easy to stay ahead as it was at school.

 - Try not to worry about how your performance compares with your peers.
 Instead, focus on doing the best you can.
 Remember also that a fundamental part of being a good doctor is the ability to work in a team and willingness to reflect on your own practice.

 - Work hard, but don't overdo it.
 One of the ways to do well is by putting the hours in on your studies.
 But make sure you're in a position to get the most out of your efforts.
 Don't work all day every day; if you try to do too much you may burn out, so make sure you get enough sleep.
 Exercising and eating well will help you concentrate.
 Both will also help to keep you healthy.

 - Take time out to enjoy yourself.
 It's important that you find a way to deal with stress that works for you and to develop an effective support system.
 Taking time to make friends who you can unwind with, or talk to when you're finding things difficult, is important.
 Having interests outside of your study can also help.
 In addition, they can help to make your CV stand out in the future.

 - Make sure you know where to find help should you need it.
 Your medical school wants you to succeed on your course, so it will provide different services to support you.
 You should familiarise yourself with these services, so you know where to get help if you need it.
 You should also make sure you register with a GP who is local to your medical school.

 It makes clear that disabled students can make a unique contribution to patient care and the medical profession.
-Our guidance pages include short films and written accounts where students with disabilities share their experiences from medical school and beyond.

 We've also worked with the Medical Schools Council to create a guide for medical schools on how best to support medical students with mental health conditions.